M66B/FairEmail/docs/FAQ-da-rDK.md

 You can reduce the network usage basically in the same way as reducing battery usage, see the previous question for suggestions.

-By default FairEmail does not download message texts and attachments larger than 256 KiB when there is a metered (mobile or paid Wi-Fi) internet connection.
+Som standard henter FairEmail ikke beskedtekster og vedhæftninger større end 256 KiB, når Internetforbindelsen er takseret (mobildata eller betalt Wi-Fi).
 You can change this in the connection settings.

 <br />